Advanced search

 4.7 Effects on ability to drive and use machines

-The ability to drive and operate machines may be impaired by some adverse reactions associated with IQYMUNE.
+IQYMUNE has minor influence on the ability to drive and use machines.
+Dizziness may occur following administration of the active substance (see section 4.8).
 Patients who experience adverse reactions during treatment should wait for these to resolve before driving or operating machines.

 4.8 Undesirable effects